 Distracted Driving – A Public Health Epidemic

-Officially, more than 3,000 Americans die each year due to distracted driving.
+Statistics like this are why more than 3,000 Americans die each year from distracted drivers.
 Unofficially, that number could be closer to 20,000.
 Described as an epidemic, this public health issue needs to be addressed.

-Together for Safer Roads is proud to be on the steering committee of this powerhouse coalition that consists of The Kiefer Foundation, the National Transportation Safety Board, American Trucking Associations, the National Safety Council, DRIVE SMART Virginia and others all supporting this important initiative.
+Together for Safer Roads is also proud to help address the dangers of distracted driving by being on the steering committee of The National Distracted Driving Coalition, which consists of the National Transportation Safety Board, American Trucking Associations, the National Safety Council, and other powerful members dedicated to saving lives.

 If you are a business or community stakeholder interested in learning how you can join our #JustDrive campaign, contact us today.
 Let us know if you’d like to learn more about our distracted driving efforts.